 Today is October 20 and the Navigate the Chaos question to consider is “how often do you identify your deepest fear?”
 Navigating the chaos of life will most likely involve some level of fear.
-For those that accomplish one goal after another, they understand the value of identifying their deepest fear.
+For those that accomplish one goal after another, they understand the value of identifying their deepest fear and understand they may never overcome it but they certainly have the ability to manage it should they choose to.

 As Marianne Williamson wrote in A Return to Love: Reflections on the Principles of A Course in Miracles,